 The use of juices as medicine has been a practice dating back to the ancient cultures of the world.
 Juicing has a rich and illustrious history that goes back to biblical times, back during the ages when fruits and vegetables were eaten raw and fruits were made into beverages by island peoples.
-In ancient times, the Polynesians were known to prepare juices from tropic fruits like noni which has been proven today to hold countless health benefits.
+In ancient times, the Polynesians were known to prepare juices from tropic fruits which have been proven today to hold countless health benefits.
 Peru made passion fruit famous with its combination with water to make for a cool drink.

 During the Biblical era, juicing began to take root as well.
 In Genesis of the Bible, God makes references to ‘herb bearing seeds.’
 In addition, juices were promoted for healing in the Dead Sea Scrolls found in the middle of the 20th century in caves and written by the Essenes and Jews who were well known for their vegetarian diets.
 In ancient India, many writings sing the praises of juices for medicinal purposes in concordance with Ayurvedic medicines which started out in the region.